SmashPhoenix272/NovelDownloader/README.md

 ## Recent Updates

-- Improved cover image downloading process to handle Cloudflare protection more effectively
+- Added support for Genesistudio translation site
+- Implemented NovelUpdates login functionality for accessing restricted content
-- Enhanced error handling and logging for cover image downloads
+- Enhanced error handling and logging throughout the download process
-- Optimized file handling for cover images using DrissionPage's built-in download functionality
+- Improved EPUB creation with better HTML formatting for chapter content
-- Fixed issues related to cover image path handling
+- Optimized cover image downloading process with retry mechanism

 ## Features

 - Retrieves novel information from NovelUpdates.com
 - Downloads chapters from supported translation sites
-- Bypasses Cloudflare protection on supported websites, including for cover image downloads
+- Bypasses Cloudflare protection on supported websites
-- Efficiently downloads and processes cover images using DrissionPage
+- Efficiently downloads and processes cover images
 - Caches novel information and chapters for faster subsequent downloads
 - Exports novels as EPUB files with cover images and table of contents
 - Detects paywalls on supported sites
 - Improved error handling and logging
 - Uses DrissionPage for efficient web scraping and Cloudflare bypassing
+- Supports login to NovelUpdates for accessing restricted content

 ## Supported Sites

 Currently, NovelDownloader supports:
 - Penguin Squad
+- Genesistudio

 More sites will be added in future updates.